jeffrigby/code2clipboard/README.md

 - `IGNORE`: Overrides the default ignore patterns entirely, specified as a CSV string.
 - `OUTPUT_TO_CONSOLE`: Set to `true` to output the copied content to the console and the clipboard.

-Here's an example of what the `.env` file might look like:
+Here's an example of what the `.code2clipboard.env` file might look like:
 ```
+PROJECT_DESCRIPTION=This project is a sample hello world project.
 MAX_DEPTH=3
 MAX_FILE_SIZE=200
 ADD_IGNORE=dist,bin